Whatever your circumstances, buying or selling property is one of life’s biggest transactions.

 Madeleine has been with OFRM since 2011.
 Starting as a legal assistant she is now a lawyer following the completion of her Law and Arts degrees in 2015 and glad to reduce travel between Bendigo and Bundoora where she studied.
 She has now settled to begin her career in Bendigo.

-Erin has recently joined the family law team.
+Erin has recently joined the team at OFRM as a new lawyer.
 Whilst growing up in Bendigo, Erin moved to Melbourne to complete an undergraduate Arts degree at the University of Melbourne, majoring in Criminology and International Studies and Politics.
 She then went on to complete a Juris Doctor law degree at Monash University.

 Recent Conveyancing Articles